JHodgkins/MSP4-MovieBox/docs/testing/TESTING.md

 __Stripe payment testing__
 All scenerios have been tested through the form on MovieBox and checked using the Stripe console to ensure payments go through and are reflected within the admin console of Django.
 Stripe provides test card numbers to test each scenerio and these have been tested to ensure that each one is successful and causes the action it should.
-Stripe hides the card details and states they should not be ublically shared, these card numbers have been shared along wit the project so that they can be checked.
+Stripe hides the card details and states they should not be ublically shared, these card numbers have been shared along with the project so that they can be checked.

 __Accessibility extensions__
 All results from accessibility extensions were verified using manual tests and where relevant were validated using real Screen Reader software using a human tester.